T

 • Book tickets online in advance for potential savings.

-• The bus will drop you off at the BSI Bus Terminal, from where you can take a taxi or a local bus to your accommodation.
+• The bus stops at the BSI Bus Terminal, from where you might need a taxi or local bus to your accommodation.

 neighborhood